VSI Media Robot Utility Installation and User Guide

 2. Media Robots and MRU Software

-This section defines the terms media robot and describes the purpose of the Media Robot Utility (MRU) software.
+This section defines the key terminology and describes the purpose of the Media Robot Utility (MRU) software.

 2.1.
 What Is a Media Robot?

-A media robot is an enclosure that houses one or more tape drives and multiple slots for storing cartridges, and a mechanical transport for moving cartridges between locations in the enclosure.
-Another term for media robot is medium changer.
+A media robot, also commonly referred to as medium changer or automated tape library, is an enclosure that houses one or more tape drives and multiple slots for storing cartridges, and a mechanical transport for moving cartridges between locations in the enclosure.

 2.2.
 Mechanical Attributes of a Media Robot